Rokeer/co-attention/README.md

 2. Download GloVe pretrained embedding from: *https://nlp.stanford.edu/projects/glove*
 3. Extract *glove.6B.50d.txt* to the glove folder
 4. Run *python3 attn_network.py [options]* for training and evaluation
-5. T

 ## Running on Windows

 To run on Windows, do all of the commands for Linux/MacOS.
 Then you'll need to remove two "\n" symbols from the preprocessing script.

 1. open "data/preprocess_asap.py" in your preferred text editor
 2. on lines 28 and 31 in the preprocessing script, you'll find: *f_write.write("\r\n")*
 3. remove the *\n* from both lines

 ## Results